spierre91/katacoda-scenarios/pandas-data-selection-and-filtering/step3.md

 `print(set(df_select['year'].values))`{{execute}}

 We can also filter by categorical values.
-In our current data frame we have the `sex_upon_outcome` column which contains categorical values.
+In our current data frame, we have the `sex_upon_outcome` column which contains categorical values.
 Let's print the unique set of values for `sex_upon_outcome`.

 `print(set(df_select['sex_upon_outcome'].values))`{{execute}}